 Rape attacks and sexual assaults should be reported to the police.
 They have specially trained officers, called Sapphire officers, who work sensitively with anyone attacked.

 If you are worried that your own behaviour is abusive, you can get help from the services below too.

-Below you will find information and services to contact and get confidential help, about your experiences, Some of these people have had similar experiences to you.
+Below you will find information and services to contact and get confidential help, about your experiences.

 - Disrespect nobody - spot the signs of abuse